Public ratings based on secrecy, subjectivity, and bias*

-Two of the women rated “not qualified” were black.
-One has a medical condition.
-Isn’t that protected under the ADA?
-Another is a highly respected law professor and Fulbright Scholar who worked as a research attorney for several judges for several years.
-The third is a prominent civil rights attorney who had a “judicial demeanor” issue, in LACBA’s opinion.
-True to form, LACBA changed the rating of one man from not qualified to qualified despite serious issues, but refused to change the ratings of any of the women.
+Two of the women rated “not qualified” were black, and one was not a typical trial attorney.
+One of the women was a prominent civil rights attorney.
+Another was a highly respected law professor and Fulbright Scholar who worked as a research attorney for judges.
+LACBA changed the rating of one man from not qualified to qualified despite serious issues, but refused to change the ratings of any of the women.

 LACBA does not disclose the reasons for its individual ratings, which thus remain secret towards the general public.
 That is secret labelling of professionals in 2020 by a group of powerful people seeking to influence election results via secrecy and anonymity.
 Candidates could release their ratings themselves, but have no realistic, corresponding place to do so.
 In contrast, LACBA publishes their opinions on their website and in email blast(s).

 LACBA’s “appeal” process is to the same body, just the entire committee instead of a subgroup.
 This is an obvious and serious conflict of interest.